 The major factor in determining the length of stay is the safety of the victim.
 Safety planning is accounted for.
 Once safety issues have been addressed and/or eliminated, plans for exiting the shelter are made.

 How many times can I stay at the shelter?

 As many as necessary.
 Persons escape abusive situations on average 7-8 times before they permanently leave.
 It is part of the dynamics of an abusive relationship.
 Hopefully, each stay provides the person with more tools and options so that eventually a complete break of the abusive relationship occurs.

 However, if a person discloses the location of the shelter to anyone and is asked to leave, she will not be readmitted under any circumstances.
 Putting other residents of the shelter at risk is not tolerated.
 Threatening staff/other residents and any display of violence will also lead to immediate exit of the shelter and no future admissions.

 How many people live at the shelter?

-The shelter can house 24 women and children.
+The shelter can house 17 women and children.
 On average 3-4 families are in the shelter at one time.
 Single women have a room to themselves.
-Families usually share two rooms.
-We do have resources to shelter men, in an outside location, coming from an abusive relationship.
+Families share a room.
+We do have resources to shelter men who are leaving abusive relationships.